hoffmannmatheus/pireworks/src/light/README.md

 - `GPIO.PWM([pin], [frequency])` - Initialize PWM function.

-- `PWM.Start([duty cycle])` - Function to set an initial value.For example :
+- `PWM.Start([duty cycle])` - Function to set an initial value.

+`For example:`

-PWM.Start(50) -set PWM pin up with a frequency of 1kHz, and set that output to a 50% duty cycle.
-…will set our PWM pin up with a frequency of 1kHz, and set that output to a 50% duty cycle.
+`PWM.Start(50)` -set PWM pin up with a frequency of 1kHz, and set that output to a 50% duty cycle.This will set our PWM pin up with a frequency of 1kHz, and set that output to a 50% duty cycle.

-To adjust the value of the PWM output, use the pwm.ChangeDutyCycle([duty cycle]) function. [duty cycle] can be any value between 0 (i.e 0%/LOW) and 100 (ie.e 100%/HIGH).
+To adjust the value of the PWM output, use the pwm.ChangeDutyCycle([duty cycle]) function. [duty cycle] can be any value between 0 (i.e 0%/LOW) and 100 (i.e. 100%/HIGH).

-- `PWM.ChangeDutyCycle([duty cycle])` - To adjust the value of the PWM output,  [duty cycle] can be any value between 0 (i.e 0%/LOW) and 100 (ie.e 100%/HIGH).
+- `PWM.ChangeDutyCycle([duty cycle])` - To adjust the value of the PWM output,[duty cycle] can be any value between 0 (i.e 0%/LOW) and 100 (ie.e 100%/HIGH).

+- `PWM.Stop` - stop PWM

 `example`